List of ambassadors of Russia to Austria

 The ambassador extraordinary and plenipotentiary of the Russian Federation to the Republic of Austria is the official representative of the president and the government of the Russian Federation to the president and the government of the Republic of Austria.

 The ambassador and his staff work at large in the Embassy of Russia in Vienna.
-The post of Russian ambassador to Austria is currently held by Dmitry Lyubinsky, incumbent since 10 August 2015.
+The post of Russian ambassador to Austria is currently held by Andrey Grozov, incumbent since 14 October 2025.